Find Affordable College Courses

 11 Yearly Graduations

-The 13th most popular school in the country for communication and journalism majors who are seeking their doctor's degree is University of Maryland - College Park.
+University of Maryland - College Park comes in at #13 on our list of the most popular colleges offering doctor's degrees in communication & journalism.
 Each year, around 40,700 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $9,000 per year, while in-state graduate students, on average, pay $15,360 per year.
-During the 2020-2021 academic year, 11 people received their doctor's degree in communication and journalism from UMCP.
-Of these students, 64% were women and 27% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $9,889 per year, while in-state graduate students, on average, pay $16,560 per year.
+During the most recent year for which we have data, 11 people received their doctor's degree in communication & journalism from UMCP.
+Around 28% of these students were from an underrepresented racial-ethnic group, and 72% were women.
+Those who complete their doctor's degree in communication & journalism at University of Maryland - College Park make a median salary of 70,955.

 #13